KPIs & Operating Metrics(New)

 Fidelity National Information Services (FIS) Long-Term Debt Repayments (2016 - 2025)

-Fidelity National Information Services (FIS) has 17 years of Long-Term Debt Repayments data on record, last reported at $17.2 billion in Q4 2025.
+Fidelity National Information Services has reported Long-Term Debt Repayments over the past 17 years, most recently at $17.2 billion for Q4 2025.